nomadrides/nomadrides.github.io/source/blog/articles/2016-07-06-contentful-berlin.md

 ## Meeting people: Agile Board Hacks at ThoughtWorks

 This was my first time in Berlin.
-So what is the best way to meet some people? … I am a community leader of some meetups in Lille.
-Maybe I can find a great one in Berlin!
+I'd like to meet new people, so what is the best way to do that? … I am a community leader of some meetups in Lille.
+Maybe I can find a nice meetup group in Berlin!

-Few hours after landing, I am at ThoughtWorks Werkstatt for an event called [Agile Board Hacks](http://www.meetup.com/fr-FR/ThoughtWorks-Berlin/events/232224931/).
+A few hours after landing I was at ThoughtWorks Werkstatt, an event host, for an event called [Agile Board Hacks](http://www.meetup.com/fr-FR/ThoughtWorks-Berlin/events/232224931/).

-Nick Thorpe uses examples of agile walls from his blog — [https://agileboardhacks.com](https://agileboardhacks.com) — where teams try to ship features faster or try to solve problems.
+Nick Thorpe presented examples of agile walls from his blog — [https://agileboardhacks.com](https://agileboardhacks.com) — where teams try to ship features faster or try to solve problems.

 ![Agile board hack sketchnote card equeliser](https://c2.staticflickr.com/8/7356/27515657563_8c119c6d69_z.jpg)
 ![Agile sketchnote - keep elvoving the wall](https://c2.staticflickr.com/8/7466/28027873082_7509f5351a_z.jpg)